Stratoscale/docker-test-tools/README.md

 # Docker Test Tools
-The `docker-test-tools` package makes it easy to write tests that relies on docker containers enviorement in order to operate.
+The `docker-test-tools` package makes it easy to write tests that relies on docker containers environment in order to operate.

 #### Prerequisites
 * The project under test must be [skipper](https://github.com/Stratoscale/skipper) compatible.